 In the collaborative law process, physicians and hospitals are not co-defendants in an adversarial process, pointing the finger at each other.
-In the collaborative law process, the hope is that they can work together, along with patients, on solutions to patient safety issues.
+In the collaborative law process, they can work together, along with patients, on solutions to patient safety issues.